tsm13/mini-travel-list/README.md

 ### 🇬🇧 About this app:

 A minimalist (and self-indulgent) little Progressive Web Application project built mainly for personal use, and to practice state management in React, styling with Tailwind and basic i18n with i18next.
-The app requires internet connection, but works entirely locally, as data is stored in the browser's local storage.
+The app works entirely locally, as data is stored in the browser's local storage.
 It also includes options to export and import the list file in JSON format.

 App workflow: